Chart Color Schemes

 Torquay - Scarness - Kawungan faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 14.7%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications at 2.4% and graduate diplomas at 1.9%.
-Trade and technical skills are prominent, with 40.9% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.4% and certificates at 30.5%.
+The area's university qualification rate is 14.7%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.9%).
+Trade and technical skills are prominent, with 40.9% of residents aged 15 and above holding vocational credentials – advanced diplomas at 10.4% and certificates at 30.5%.

 Frequently Asked Questions - Education